clir/clearnlp-guidelines/md/components/tokenization.md

 * The input file extension `-ie` specifies the extension of the input files.
 The default value `*` implies files with any extension.
 This option is used only when the input path `-i` points to a directory.
 * The output file extension `-oe` is appended to each input filename, and generates the corresponding output file.

-The following command takes the input file ([clearnlp.txt](https://github.com/clir/clearnlp/blob/master/src/main/resources/samples/clearnlp.txt)), and generates the output file ([clearnlp.txt.tok](https://github.com/clir/clearnlp/blob/master/src/main/resources/samples/clearnlp.txt.tok)).
+The following command takes the input file ([clearnlp.txt](https://github.com/clir/clearnlp/blob/master/src/main/resources/samples/clearnlp.txt)) in the raw format, and generates the output file ([clearnlp.txt.tok](https://github.com/clir/clearnlp/blob/master/src/main/resources/samples/clearnlp.txt.tok)) in the line format (see [data_format](../formats/data_format.md)).

 	java edu.emory.clir.clearnlp.bin.Tokenize -i clearnlp.txt